 Meditation can be an excellent way to unwind and reflect!
 Guided meditations centered around thankfulness can be a sweet way to think back on your blessings.

 Make a gratitude tradition for your family!
 Go around the dinner table and recite something that happened that day for which you’re grateful.
 By reflecting back on the one key moment, you let the positive moments outweigh the negative and end the day on a high note!

 Whether or not you’re a LifePlanner™ devotee or detest long-term planning, add pops of positivity to your daily life!
 Add motivational quote stickers in your planner, set an app to send you a different quote each day and add positivity wherever you can.

 5. Turn negatives into positives.

 If you encounter a situation that doesn’t go your way, whether you get stuck in traffic or have a bad day at work, think about how to spin it into a positive situation.
-If you’re stuck in traffic and stressing about being late to work, think about how lucky you are to have a car, to be going to a job, and that you weren’t in the car accident that might be causing the traffic!
+If you’re stuck in traffic, think about how lucky you are to have a car and that you weren’t in the car accident that might be causing the traffic!
 By putting things in perspective you can easily get back to a place of positivity!

 Here’s to living a happier, healthier, more mindful life in gratitude!